 In 1994 I made the big move out to San Francisco.
 I moved there with a college friend.
 Neither of us had jobs lined up.
 Each of us had a little bit of savings.
-We were totally blindsided by the high cost of renting.
+We were totally blindsided by the high cost of living.
 It took us weeks to find a place we could afford.
 We were also completely unprepared for living in a large city.
 Nobody tells you about the parking and traffic nightmares.
 They don’t tell you that insuring and registering your car can cost a small fortune.

 We’d both read Armistead Maupin’s “Tales of the City”.
 It romanticizes San Francisco.
 We were so naïve back then.
 We honestly thought we’d be met at the city limits by large bands of lesbian and gays, saying “Welcome home!
 You made it!
 Just sit back and relax, everything will be fine.”

 In both of our previous cities, coming out was such a momentous event.
 People either accepted your news or they didn’t.
 Each positive coming out event was so exquisite and affirming that you couldn’t wait to do it again and again.